KareemMAX/Assemblyx86Assignment/README.md

 # Sum and average calculator

 This is a sum and average calculator written in x86 AT&T assembly.
 It first takes how many numbers to calculate average and sum to, then it takes inputs separated by space.
+This program was made an assignment for the Computer Organization and Architecture course taught by Cairo University - Faculty of Computers and Artificial Intelligence.

 ```console
 ~$ .\sum_and_average.exe